joshuacoles/slimpletic-jax/test_cases/README.md

 This has identified that at the time of writing, the `compute_qi_values` function is not working correctly.

 We now use `harness_2` implementing a hybrid model where we use the old `compute_qi_values` function but leave the rest of the computation the same.
 This has to use the `integrate_manual` entry point as the sympy code is not compatible with the JAX approach.

+**Wait**: we are only getting one value out of the `compute_qi_values` function, this doesn't quite line up with what I thought.
+We need to investigate this further.